NadaAlsaid/Snake_Gam/README.md

 # Snake Game
-simulated version of the popular snake game on 8*8 led dot matrix.
+Simulated version of the popular snake game on 8*8 led dot matrix .

-using IOT to make website to choose level the player wants to play.
+Using IOT to make website to choose level the player wants to play by using Nodemcu esp8266 .

 ## Components :
 - Arduino uno
 - Nodemcu esp8266
+  - communicate with Arduino uno by UART protocal so when the player choose certain level Arduino uno recive that so the player can play the level that he/she wants
 - 8*8 led dot matrix
+  - Show the body of the snake
 - Joystick
   - Moves the snake
 - LCD